Edima2004/Compiled-Experience--REACT/README.md

 #ABOUT THE PROJECT
 A Project based on my compiled experience in React Js. -A Food and Cocktail WebApp-

 After building about 15 mini-projects, i went ahead to formulate a much bigger project that contains everything I learnt in the mini-projects.
-From the design stage to the final product, everything was built from scratch by me alone.It took about 3 weeks to finally complete this project.
+From the design stage to the final product, everything was built from scratch by me.  took about 3 weeks to finally complete this project.
 3 weeks of unstable electricity, research upon research and finally, the output.

 Here is a link to the live demo of the project: marvel-kitchen.netlify.app